irenarindos/wikiAPI/README.md

 * invokeURL/contents will return a list of contents for the Wikipedia page
 * invokeURL/contents?content=<contentName> will grab the HTML for that content section

-  Repo contains the Python lambda functions alongside the zipped packages.
+  Repo contains the Python lambda functions alongside the zipped packages containing functions + external dependencies (in this case, Beautifulsoup4 for parsing HTML)